 There are some things that you need to do, however, in order to pursue your claim so that you can obtain all of the damages and money you deserve.

-It is very important that you make sure there is a medical record of your treatment.
+It is very important that you make sure there is a medical record of your treatment in Houston, TX.

 There are many times that what appears to be a minor injury, is actually a very serious one.
 As a result, immediate medical attention where your injury is documented can help you in making your Jones Act maritime personal injury claim.

 Many times, when a Jones Act seaman reports an injury, the seaman is asked or instructed to keep working.
 Do not work if you are injured.
 You do not want to worsen your injury.
 Make sure the Captain or owners, and your employer know that you need to see a doctor immediately.
 By trying to “work through” the injury and pain you could injure yourself more, or worsen your condition and the company or their insurance may claim that you were not injured at all because you continued to work.

 You may be visited by a company man, or a company lawyer, who will ask you about your injuries and the incident.
 You should tell the truth, but, at no time should you provide a statement.
 You are under no obligation to provide a statement to anyone.
 The company will try to get a statement from you limiting their liability for your injuries.
 The statement is not something that is being done to help you, it is being done to try to protect the company from being held responsible for its own negligence.
 If you are asked to write a statement, sign a statement, answer questions while being recorded, simply decline to do so.
 In addition, if you are being questioned by the company, ask them if the conversation is being recorded, and get them to tell you that it is not.